 Rideshare Accident Statistics

-Statistics on accidents involving rideshare-affiliated drivers are difficult to come by, since ridesharing is such a recently popular phenomenon and most government agencies do not collect this information.
-However, the existing data suggests that ridesharing may be increasing risks to passengers and other drivers.
+Statistics on accidents involving rideshare-affiliated drivers are difficult to come by since ridesharing is such a recently popular phenomenon and most government agencies do not collect this information.
+However, the existing data suggest that ridesharing may be increasing risks to passengers and other drivers.

 - Ridesharing may be linked to increased traffic fatalities.
 One study found that fatal crashes increased by 2%-4% each year after the introduction of ridesharing.

 - For-hire vehicle accidents tripled between 2014 and 2016.

 - One report found that Uber drivers were involved in more deadly car crashes than conventional yellow cab drivers in the second half of 2015.

 - A crowd-sourced website reports 52 deaths related to rideshares.